elka1968/Supplier-Categorization/Walkthrough.md

 ```
 - Above is the Tier 2 code that cleans the "Supplier Normalized" column to prepare for similarity matching.
-- Also replaces the supplier names previously identified in the supllier database and makes a record if it was previously identified.
+- Also replaces the supplier names previously identified in the supplier database and makes a record if it was previously identified.

 ```